metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMAlert object, which shall be mounted into the VMAlert Pods.
-The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/configs/CONFIGMAP_NAME folder
 - `config_reloader_extra_args` (Map of String) ConfigReloaderExtraArgs that will be passed to VMAuths config-reloader container for example resyncInterval: '30s'
+- `config_reloader_image_tag` (String) ConfigReloaderImageTag defines image:tag for config-reloader container
+- `config_reloader_resources` (Attributes) ConfigReloaderResources config-reloader container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--config_reloader_resources))
 - `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
 It can be useful for proxies, backup, etc.
+- `disable_self_service_scrape` (Boolean) DisableSelfServiceScrape controls creation of VMServiceScrape by operator for the application.
+Has priority over 'VM_DISABLESELFSERVICESCRAPECREATION' operator env variable
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.
 Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
 - `enforced_namespace_label` (String) EnforcedNamespaceLabel enforces adding a namespace label of origin for each alert and metric that is user created.
 The label value will always be the namespace of the object that is being created.
 - `evaluation_interval` (String) EvaluationInterval defines how often to evaluate rules by default
 - `external_labels` (Map of String) ExternalLabels in the form 'name: value' to add to all generated recording rules and alerts.
-- `extra_args` (Map of String) ExtraArgs that will be passed to VMAlert pod for example -remoteWrite.tmpDataPath=/tmp
+- `extra_args` (Map of String) ExtraArgs that will be passed to the application container for example remoteWrite.tmpDataPath: /tmp
-- `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMAlert pod
+- `extra_envs` (List of Map of String) ExtraEnvs that will be passed to the application container
+- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `image` (Attributes) Image - docker image settings for VMAlert if no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
+- `image` (Attributes) Image - docker image settings if no specified operator uses default version from operator config (see [below for nested schema](#nestedatt--spec--image))
 - `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g. fetch secrets for injection into the VMAlert configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/
 - `license` (Attributes) License allows to configure license key to be used for enterprise features.
 Using license key is supported starting from VictoriaMetrics v1.94.0.
-See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+See [here](https://docs.victoriametrics.com/enterprise) (see [below for nested schema](#nestedatt--spec--license))
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
 - `log_format` (String) LogFormat for VMAlert to be configured with. default or json
 - `log_level` (String) LogLevel for VMAlert to be configured with.
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state Has no effect for VLogs and VMSingle
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `notifier` (Attributes) Notifier prometheus alertmanager endpoint spec.
 Required at least one of notifier or notifiers when there are alerting rules. e.g. http://127.0.0.1:9093 If specified both notifier and notifiers, notifier will be added as last element to notifiers. only one of notifier options could be chosen: notifierConfigRef or notifiers + notifier (see [below for nested schema](#nestedatt--spec--notifier))
 - `notifier_config_ref` (Attributes) NotifierConfigRef reference for secret with notifier configuration for vmalert only one of notifier options could be chosen: notifierConfigRef or notifiers + notifier (see [below for nested schema](#nestedatt--spec--notifier_config_ref))